magarenzo/magarenzo/README.md

 I am a Customer Success Manager at UiPath with a position of Public Trust.
 I help customers succeed by tackling their most mission-critical problems and building specialized solutions for their automation programs.

 I am experienced in software engineering, product support, technical consulting, professional services, and customer success.
-My specialization is in Public Sector, previously working closely with Federal/Civilian agencies, and now focusing on state and local government organizations.
+My specialization is in Public Sector, previously working closely with Federal/Civilian agencies, and now focusing on State & Local Government.